kyen7/test/patisserie_202211.md

 - Turn off all lights, electronics, and appliances
 - Close and lock all windows and doors

+Wi-fi network: setup-a655

-Wi-fi network: setup-a655 | password: better3673eagle
+Wi-fi password: better3673eagle